kammitama5/kammitama5.github.io/_posts/2018-1-29-Monday-January-29th.md

   (perhaps this evening).

-- Also, getting into what I have to do for assignment two and general Python review in preparation
+- Also, getting into what I have to do for assignment two and general Python review in preparation (perhaps also this evening).

+## And..that's pretty much it for now